(808)-221-7353 - Free Phone Consultation

 “People generally fight their blocks,” says Beverly.
 “And that’s where frustration and bad decision making come into play.”

 Beverly recommends discovering the reason that the block exists.
 Most people will understand the fear but try to rationalize it.
 They tell themselves they’re being silly or oversensitive; however, by doing that they actually advance the problem.
-Not only do they have the original problem of the block, but now they have an internal voice telling them they’re foolish for having the block.
+Not only do they have the original problem of the block, but now they have an internal voice telling them they’re foolish for having the block or for feeling stuck.

 “The best way around a block is to help your subconscious mind determine if the block needs to be there in the first place,” Beverly explains.
 “This requires finding that moment when the block was created.”

 Blocks don’t start out as big boulders in our mind.
 They begin as a speed bump but get reinforced and built up as we travel through life.
 The thing that we’ve learned as we’ve worked with thousands of clients is that the origin of these blocks is often bad information.

 Here’s a quick example from my life: In seventh grade, I went to my first school dance.
 Nobody wanted to look stupid in front of the other kids, so nobody was dancing.
 I looked across the gym and saw Susie Cooper.
 I gathered up all of my seventh grade courage and asked her to dance.
 She looked at me and said, "No." I went back across the gym and started telling myself a story about that interaction, with the following title: “What's wrong with me?”
 This story affected much of my life.
 From then on, I was too scared to talk to girls.
 Every time I would try, I would get nervous.
 Most times, I would just give in to the fear and walk away.
 I had a “talking to girls block.”